Obesity and metabolic diseases are major health problems worldwide.

-- Fewer carbs: A high-carb diet can constantly elevate blood sugar and insulin levels, which can lead to poor cell function and damage over time (36).
+- Fewer carbs.
+A high carb diet can constantly elevate blood sugar and insulin levels, which can decrease the body’s ability to use insulin efficiently (

-- Decreased insulin resistance: Insulin resistance can cause health issues like inflammation, high triglyceride levels and fat gain (42).
+- Decreased insulin resistance.
+Insulin resistance can cause health issues like inflammation, high triglyceride levels, and fat gain (

-- Inflammation: The ketogenic diet can drastically reduce chronic inflammation, which is linked to metabolic syndrome and various diseases (46, 47, 48, 49).
+- Inflammation.
+The ketogenic diet can drastically reduce chronic inflammation, which is linked to metabolic syndrome and various diseases (

-- Fat loss: This diet promotes the loss of body fat, especially unhealthy abdominal fat.
-Excess fat in the abdominal area is disastrous for metabolic health (50).
+- Fat loss.
+This diet promotes the loss of body fat, especially unhealthy abdominal fat.
+Excess fat in the abdominal area is one of the criteria for metabolic disease (

 As you can see, the combination of these factors plays a rather remarkable and important role in health and protection against disease.